zerostaticthemes/hugo-hero-theme/README.md

 ### Edit config

-After you copy the `config.toml` into the root folder of your Hugo site you will need to update the `baseURL` and the `themesDir`
+After you copy the `config.toml` into the root folder of your Hugo site you will need to update the `baseURL` and the `themesDir`.
+You will also need to add the `theme`

 ```
 baseURL = "/"
 themesDir = "themes" // you can also remove this line
+theme = "hugo-hero-theme" // or whatever you rename the theme folder too
 ```

 ## Running Hugo